NEONScience/NEON-geolocation/geoNEON/readme.md

 Terrestrial Observational Sampling (TOS): These are data collected under the TOS Spatial Design, available here:  Downloads of these data products include latitude, longitude, elevation, and associated uncertainties, at the level of a TOS plot.
 More location information can be pulled using the geoNEON package, including easting, northing, and UTM zone.
 For select TOS data products, more precise sampling locations within a plot can be derived as well.
 See below for instructions on using the geoNEON package to do this.

 Terrestrial and Aquatic Instrumentation (TIS & AIS): Data collected by streaming sensors does not include any location information in the data download.
-Location data will be available through the geoNEON package and the NEON API in the near future; still pending.
+Some AIS locations and a very small number of TIS locations are currently available via the NEON API; location data will be expanded in the near future and the geoNEON package will be updated to access these data.

 Aquatic Observational Sampling (AOS): Observational data collected in aquatic systems include latitude, longitude, elevation, and associated uncertainties.
 Most AOS data products also report an additional uncertainty that should be added to the reported uncertainty; the user guides for each product describe the spatial data in more detail.